jerrylusato/jerrylusato/README.md

 Hello👋!
-My name is Jerry Lusato
+My name is Jerry Lusato.

 I do Web Development and I like Javascript and Python a lot.